 today (though most hunters use guns now instead of arrows and spears.)
 Abenaki Indians also planted

-corn and beans, picked berries, and made maple syrup from tree sap.
+corn and beans in small farms, picked berries, and made maple syrup from tree sap.
 Here is an

 Abenaki soup recipe, and an article with more information

 What kinds of weapons and tools did the Abenakis use?

 Abenaki fishermen used